nearform/react-patterns-workshop/slides.md

 ---

 # Step 8: The network tab in Chrome dev tools

 <img src="/images/simulate-slow-network.png" style="width: 100%;">

 ---

-# Step 9: Optimizing re-renders using useMemo and memo
+# Step 9: Optimizing re-renders using `useMemo` and `memo`

 <div class="dense">

-- Our applications performance can be affected if our code performs expensive calculations on each render
+- Application performance can be affected if the code performs expensive calculations on each render
-- If we pass methods to child components, it can cause React to re-render unnecessarily
+- Passing functions to child components can cause React to re-render them unnecessarily
 - React provides a few hooks to help improve performance in these scenarios

 </div>